-My lungs are burning as I gasp for breath in the thin mountain air.
+My lungs are burning as I gasp for breath in the thin mountain air of Mount Kinabalu.
 I have been climbing for two hours in the darkness and I ask myself repeatedly, why am I doing this?
-My husband Dave has talked me into conquering Mount Kinabalu, in Borneo but I am having my doubts.
+My husband Dave has talked me into conquering Mount Kinabalu, Borneo but I am having my doubts.

-Am I actually capable of making it to the summit of South East Asia’s Highest Peak?
+Am I actually capable of making it to the summit of one of South East Asia’s Highest Peaks?

 As we ride along the winding mountain road, its unmistakable figure comes into view.
 The dark jagged rock of Mount Kinabalu is a sharp contrast to the lush surrounding jungle and it’s an intimidating sight rising out of the deep valley.
 My heart races just a bit faster and a burning question creeps into my mind.
 “Am really going to climb that tomorrow?”